junbon-binary/perl-Finance-Contract/README.md

 Is this contract meant to be ATM or non ATM at start?
 The status will not change throughout the lifetime of the contract due to differences in offerings for ATM and non ATM contracts.

+## fixed\_expiry

+A Boolean to determine if this bet has fixed or flexible expiries.

 ## supported\_expiries